99003760/Python_MiniProject/1_Requirements/README.md

 # Requirements
 ## Introduction
 It is a Data Set problem that will allow users to retrieve data from data set.
 However, the input has form of the PS Number,Name,and Email.
-And output is  all student data .
+And output consist of student data .

 # Detail requirements
 ## High Level Requirements: